eearomirski4/Portfolio/README.md

 The following is a dataset using data from a fitness data tracker.

-The two SQL codes vary in results searched for as one looks at the Heart Rate Average and Workout Type and the other looks at steps and calorie count.
+The two SQL codes vary in results searched for as one looks at the Heart Rate Average and Workout Type and the other looks at Steps and Calorie Count.

 The SQL code is seperate from the data results to show the code/result relationship